Structured Authority for Litigation Practices

 Structured Authority helps ensure that litigation expertise becomes visible and understandable within modern discovery systems.

-How Litigation Experience and Expertise Are Recognized
+How Litigation Experience and Expertise Are Found and Evaluated

 Litigation expertise develops through handling disputes, negotiating resolutions, and advocating for clients in court.